-In the Jardí Botànic, Barcelona's botanical garden with a total size of 14 hectares, you can see the typical vegetation of six different zones with Mediterranean climate and of the Canary Islands.
+In the Jardí Botànic, Barcelona's botanical garden with a total size of 14 hectares, you can see the typical vegetation of six different zones with Mediterranean climate and the Canary Islands.
 The beautiful park between the Castell de Montjüic and the Olympic stadium comprises typical forests and shrubs from southern Australia, South Africa, Chile, California, the Canary Island and the three Mediterranean zones.

 The botanical garden covers more than 14 hectares and is one of the largest parks in Barcelona.
 From here, you have a wonderful view of the Llobregat Delta, the urban area of Barcelona, the freight port and the Olympic sports venues on the Montjuïc.